 working with other healthcare, social services or education professionals, to help diagnose emotional or psychological disorders, identify problems and work out treatment plans.

 As a music therapist with the NHS on the Agenda for Change salary scales, you would start on Band 6, £35,522 to £43,286 a year.
 Senior therapists are on Band 7, £43,422 to £50,506 a year.

 Outside the NHS your income would vary according to whether you were freelance or employed.

 You would work across a range of health, social care and educational settings.

 Working hours are normally regular, but you may need to do some evening work.

-In Scotland there is a postgraduate MSc in Music Therapy at Queen Margaret University in Edinburgh.
+In Scotland there is a two-year postgraduate MSc in Music Therapy at Queen Margaret University in Edinburgh.
 Entrance requirements include a degree and a high level of musicianship on at least one instrument (this includes voice).

 Some prior experience or involvement with children or adults with mental health or learning disabilities is required.

 Entry requirements for a degree course in music are usually 4-5 Highers including Music.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.